 Canada Publishers Group Canada / Raincoast 2440 Viking Way Richmond, BC V6V 1N2 customerservice@raincoast.com 800-663-5714 Returns IPS/Jackson 193 Edwards Drive Jackson, TN 38301 Dear reader, Here are few exciting things that have happened since my last letter: we announced a winner in our inaugural South Carolina Novel Series, in partnership with the South Carolina Arts Commission.
-Our authors have been longlisted for prizes like the PEN/Voelcker and won honors like Georgia Author of the Year, Writers League of Texas Discovery Prize, and even an Audie!
+Our authors have been longlisted for prizes like the PEN/Voelcker Prize and they've won Georgia Author of the Year, Writers League of Texas Discovery Prize, and even an Audie!
 Best of all, we added a staff member in Julie Jarema.
 Our new Sales and Marketing Assistant, she will handle all events and marketing for our authors going forward.
 I am thrilled to be introducing you to our fabulous 2023 line-up of books.
 In the spring we'll publish Matthew Vollmer's stunning memoir of loss and the otherwordly ways our loved ones remain with us, even after they are gone.
 In May, we'll publish Scott Gloden's debut collection of stories, The Great American Everything.
 This collection won our C. Michael Curtis Short Story Book Prize and was slected for publication by Kevin Wilson.
-Expanding our strong slate of multi-generational novels, we will publish The Say So by Julia Franks.
-Julia's debut, Over the Plain Houses, was a big book for us and we know many readers have been anxiously awaiting her next book.
+Joining our strong slate of multi-generational novels, we will publish The Say So by Julia Franks.
+Returning to the Hub City press catalog, Julia's debut, Over the Plain Houses, was a big book for us.
+We know many readers have been anxiously awaiting her next book.
 The Say So is a major novel about two young women contending with unplanned pregnancies in different eras.
-Later in the year will see the publication of the innaugural selection in our brand new South Carolin Novel Series, The Big Game is Every Night by Robert Maynor; a hotly anticipated debut story collection by Halle Hille called Good Women; and, finally, Reyes Ramirez's debut collection of poems, El Rey of Gold Teeth.
+Later in the year will see the publication of the innaugural selection in our brand new South Carolin Novel Series, The Big Game is Every Night by Robert Maynor; a hotly anticipated debut collection of stories by Halle Hille called Good Women; and finally Reyes Ramirez's debut collection of poems, El Rey of Gold Teeth.
 We are so immensely grateful for our community of authors, readers, booksellers, and librarians, especially in these difficult and uncertain times.
 By reading and championing our books, you are part of that community.
 We appreciate you more than ever.
-Meg Reid, Director Praise for The Say So "It's rare that a novel speaks so eloquently to the contemporary moment as The Say So does.
-The years may pass but our stories stay the same.
-Julia Franks has written a beautiful story of mothers and daughters, old friendships, broken hearts, and tough choices.
-This is a powerful novel, and an important one too." -Wiley Cash, author of When Ghosts Come Home "The Say So is unforgettable, heartfelt, and stunningly timely.
+Meg Reid, Director Praise for The Say So "The Say So is unforgettable, heartfelt, and stunningly timely.
 You'll fall in love with Luce, Edie, and Meera, their struggles, and ultimately, their bravery." -Jessica Handler, author of The Magnetic Girl "What a marvelous novel Julia Franks has written!
 The Say So is a big and generous story that brings a perennial dilemma into sharp focus from one generation to the next.
 A perfect and perfectly provocative book club choice!" -Katharine Weber, author of Jane of Hearts and Other Stories "Every so often, a work of fiction appears that is so timely that its creation seems an act of prescience.
 Julia Franks's The Say So speaks powerfully to the current debate about the rights of women to decide their own fates and control their own bodies.
 It is a finely crafted story about fascinating characters dealing with the most fundamental things: friendship, sexuality, family, and motherhood.
 Read it now and you will continue to think about it as years pass." -Terry Roberts, author of The Sky Club "I so enjoyed The Say So.
 I loved the different points of view and also the two main characters, Edie and Luce.
 They were engaging and thoughtful people who gave you a totally opposite way of thinking." -Emmy Carmichael, A Capella Books, Atlanta, GA Praise for Julia Franks "A spellbinding story of witchcraft and disobedience."
-The Say So Julia Franks